Cmartinez-28/2143-OOP/Assignment/Homework_02/HO2-Questions.md

 **2. Why does C++ even allow both?**

-They are both allowed the choice between struct and class communicates intent.
+They are both allowed because the choice between struct and class communicates intent.

 **3. When does choosing struct communicate intent better than class?**